Last Updated

 Official Application

-Apply directly through the official Upper Explorerland Regional Housing Authority portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Upper Explorerland Regional Housing Authority directly at (563) 382-6171 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 Contact Information